-The animated musical adventure, Vivo, was released yesterday on Netflix after a limited theatrical release on 30th July.
-The film is already receiving great attention and incredible reviews from fans.
-Besides being a musical film, Sony’s Vivo incorporates comedy and drama, making your viewing experience better!
+The animated musical adventure, Vivo (Sony Pictures animation studio), was released yesterday on Netflix after a limited theatrical release on 30th July.
+The film is already receiving great attention in the animation world and incredible reviews from fans.
+Besides being a musical film, Sony’s Vivo incorporates comedy and drama, making your viewing experience better in their unique animation world!

 Sony Pictures Animation has been surprising fans recently with thrilling animated films.
 Not long ago, the studio presented Spider-Man: Into the Spider-Verse and The Mitchells vs. The Machines, an animated family title that gathered 53 million household views in the first 28 days.
 So, while we don’t know what to expect from Vivo, it seems promising.